 Protein aggregation in biologics

 Biopharmaceuticals, or biologics, are biologically derived therapeutics and include monoclonal antibodies, vaccines, recombinant proteins, and blood components.
 Biologics are inherently unstable and aggregation prone under non-physiological conditions, which they are often exposed to during manufacturing, packaging, shipping, and storage.
 Protein aggregates pose significant risk of adverse health effects, such as decreased drug efficacy, capillary blockage, and immunogenicity.
-Of particular concern is the presence of sub-micron protein aggregates in biologics, as this class of aggregates is not currently quantified with conventional analytical techniques.
 Our current interest in this area is developing new high-throughput and correlative microscopy methods for detecting sub-micron protein aggregates in biologics.
-One technique we have developed is interferometric scattering microscopy (IFS), which is an optical based microscopy method capable of visualizing and quantifying protein aggregates with sizes as small as 100 nm.
-These techniques will allow us to answer several fundamental questions about protein aggregation.
-What is the particle size distribution of sub-micron sized aggregates in biologic solutions?
-How does aggregate size and formation mechanisms affect its interaction with the targeted antigen and the immune system?
+One technique we have developed is interferometric scattering microscopy (IFS), which is capable of visualizing and quantifying protein aggregates with sizes as small as 50 nm.
+With this technique we are currently exploring question such as, how does aggregate size and formation mechanisms affect the surface structure of protein aggregates?
+How does aggregate surface structure impact its interactions with the targeted antigen and the immune system?
 This work is funded by the FDA Center for Drug Evaluation and Research.

 (Left) Interferometric scattering microscopy (IFS) for detection and sizing of sub-micron protein aggregates.
 (Right) Correlative IFS and fluorescence microscopy enables probing the surface concentration of immunogenicity induced Fc domains (right).